 In April of each year, rising second- and third-year students may try out for interschool teams that travel throughout the country and the world to compete against other law schools.
 Students are evaluated by the traveling team coaches, who make decisions about what students to put on particular teams.

-National & International Championships
+National and International Championships